Bunker Hill | Downtown Los Angeles Lofts & Condos For Sale

 Angel’s Flight and Politics

 After the introduction of the horse carriage to the neighborhood, the iconic Angel’s Flight was proposed.
-Due to it’s quick trip, it was dubbed “The World’s Shortest Railway”, and it took residents homeward from the bottom of the 33% grade and down again.
+Due to its quick trip, it was dubbed “The World’s Shortest Railway”, and it took residents homeward from the bottom of the 33% grade and down again.
 However, In 1955 the Los Angeles city planners decided that Bunker Hill required a massive slum clearance project.
-In light of this, there was a concerted effort which led to the “removal of the blight” and redevelopment of the area.
+In light of this, there was a concerted effort that led to the “removal of the blight” and redevelopment of the area.

-Here is the short list of theater, arts and things to do and see on “The Hill” today!
+Here is the short list of theater, arts, and things to do and see on “The Hill” today!

 - L.A.
 Central Library